crllect/How-to-make-an-ultraviolet-proxy/README.md

 This guide covers the setup of Ultraviolet (UV), including creating a new basic frontend or integrating your existing one.
 If you need assistance, feel free to DM me on Discord @crllect.
 Huge thanks to @percslol for help with setting up UV and migrating to 3.x.x

+## PREFACE

+If anything here should be changed, please feel free to submit a pr or dm me directly.
+If anything here was at all useful, please consider staring the repo, it helps a ton!

 ## How Ultraviolet Actually Works

 UV has a service worker that handles requests, it also has a rewriter, it intercepts all requests and rewrites them, then returns them.
 This is called an interception proxy.
 A bare or wisp server can be hosted, and when a request is sent to the client, it forwards that request to the bare/wisp server, and it gets sent back to ultraviolet so can rewrite and handle that request and serve it back to you.